 Capricorn remains firmly committed to respecting internationally recognised human rights and non-complicity in human right abuses.
-This is reflected in our core values: Respect, Relationships and Responsibility (the '3Rs') and Business Principles, which are captured in our Code of Ethics capricornenergy-code-of-ethics-2021.pdf (capricornenergy.com) We recognise that modern slavery is a significant global human rights issue and has many forms including human trafficking, forced labour, child labour, domestic servitude, people trafficking and workplace abuse.
+This is reflected in our core values: Respect, Relationships and Responsibility (the '3Rs') and Business Principles, which are captured in our Code of Ethics.
+We recognise that modern slavery is a significant global human rights issue and has many forms including human trafficking, forced labour, child labour, domestic servitude, people trafficking and workplace abuse.
 We maintain a zero-tolerance approach to all aspects of modern slavery and take steps to prevent it in our activities and supply chain.